Website Manager

 About Us:

-Brett Gaudin is the father of a 7-year old first grader at Community Park, and 4-year old preschooler at Crossroads.
+Brett Gaudin is the father of a 7-year old at Community Park, and 4-year old preschooler at Crossroads.
 Brett grew up in Evansville, Indiana and moved to Princeton with his wife, Tina, two years ago after many years living/working in NYC.
 Brett is passionate about the power of sports to positively influence communities and children, drawing from his own experiences playing youth soccer, basketball, and baseball.

 Ammar Shallal brings a unique blend of entrepreneurship, strategic thinking, and community engagement to the Princeton Youth Soccer League.
 Growing up playing youth soccer with his dad as his coach, Ammar developed a lifelong love for the sport that carried him through high school and into club soccer in college.
 A devoted husband and father of two young boys, Ammar understands the importance of balancing fun, learning, and safety in youth sports.
 His leadership ensures that the PYSL provides a welcoming environment where kids can develop skills, confidence, and lifelong friendships—just like he did.